 “Gut health may potentially play a role in other things such as whether you’ve got clear skin or acne breakouts,” says Sarah, “Imbalances in the gut aren't just signs of gut issues, it could be bigger than the gut itself.”

-Gut health looks different for everyone because everyone’s insides are different.
-When you know what your normal is, understanding your bowel movement meanings may give you an insight into your gut microbiome health.
+Gut health looks different for everyone.
+When you know what your normal is, observing and understanding your bowel movements may give you an insight into your gut microbiome health.

-Consider how you could possibly increase your good gut bacteria naturally and which steps may lead towards a healthier you.
+Consider taking steps to increase your good gut bacteria naturally.
 If your gut is telling you something isn't quite right, listen to it and consult a health professional.

 Sarah Gray is both a Registered Pharmacist and Registered Nutritionist with a particular interest in health education and helping people to take small steps to big change in their health journey.
 Sarah is the Head of Health and Nutrition on the healthylife Advisory Board.